3rd-planet/framework-x/README.md

 -   **Docker support** out of the box
 -   **Inbuilt Repository Pattern** for building scalable applications
 -   **Logging support** out of the box using Simple Node Logger
+-   **Inbuilt support for Super Charged Cache** With Redis.
+See [Cache documentation](https://www.frameworkx.info/docs/overview/cache) for more details

 ## Features in the pipeline